RapidSoftwareSolutions/Marketplace-Flickr-Package/README.md

 | maxTakenDate | DatePicker | Minimum taken date.
 This should be in YYYY-MM-DD

 ## Flickr.placesForTagsByWoeId
-Return a list of the top 100 unique places clustered by a given placetype for set of tags.
+Return a list of the top 100 unique places clustered by a given placetype for set of tags by woeId.

 | Field        | Type       | Description
 |--------------|------------|----------